All Guides About Start Here

 more likely to raise prices successfully than lower them after launch

-The pattern across successful micro SaaS products is consistent: founders who launch in the $29–$49 range hit $1K MRR faster, with fewer customers, and report lower support burden per dollar of revenue.
-Founders who launch at $9–$19 often get more signups initially — and then stall, because the economics of low-price SaaS are brutal at small scale.
+The pattern across successful small subscription products is consistent.
+Builders who launch in the $29–$49 range hit $1,000 a month faster, with fewer customers, and spend less time on support per dollar of revenue.
+Builders who launch at $9–$19 often get more signups at first — then stall.
+To reach $1,000 a month at $9, you need 112 paying customers.
+At $49, you need only 21.
+The math of cheap subscription software is brutal at small scale.

 📊